qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 with its own metaclass crashes the interpreter, with a GIL and with every bit cleared - a separate defect that would otherwise end the run before it reports.

+### claim-moves-out, proof-claim-ancestry

+B6-1: a child that leaves a claimed parent leaves the claim behind.

+A thread parks in `child.setParent(None)` with its lease taken, while the binding graph still reads `parent -> child`. `Shiboken.delete(parent)` finds that call open in the owned set and puts the destruction aside.
+Released, the thread removes the edge, and its lease release runs the destruction without the child.
+The test expects the child to be callable and deletable.

+`proof-claim-ancestry` clears `ClaimByAncestry`: the request marks the whole owned set once, the child keeps the mark of a parent it has left, and every call on it raises.

+### claim-survives-teardown, proof-claim-teardown

+B6-1 from the other side: a child detached *because* its parent is torn down has to keep the claim, since the parent's C++ destructor takes it along.

+The root is `sample.ObjectType.create()`, built by C++: `Shiboken.invalidate()` detaches children only from a root without `containsCppWrapper`, and every object built from Python has one.
+Child and grandchild are `ObjectType` subclasses, which keep `validCppObject`.
+A leased call on the child makes `Shiboken.delete(root)` wait; `Shiboken.invalidate(root)` then hands the children back, and the lease release skips the extraction because the root is already invalid.
+The test expects the child to stay refused, and the grandchild once no claim waits any more.

+`proof-claim-teardown` clears `ClaimThroughTeardown`, and the child is admitted again.
+Clearing `ClaimByAncestry` would not show it: that marks the whole set at request time, and the row passes.

+The grandchild check guards against a stamp that marks the detached child but not its subtree.
+It has no bit of its own: with `ClaimThroughTeardown` cleared the child check fails first.

+### B6-2, a child that moves in - no test yet

+A child that joins a claimed parent derives the claim once the edge is published.
+The window to test is between that commit and the release of the leases the publishing thread still holds, and nothing Python-visible runs in it.
+Reaching it needs two threads parked at once, at `parent-before-commit` and at `lease-before-release`.

+`sbkfailpoint.cpp` has one armed name, one parked name and one release flag for the whole process.
+Arming a second point forgets that the first holds a thread, and releasing either name disarms both.
+Both points have to hold their thread.
+Any window that needs two parked threads is out of reach.

+The harness needs per-point arming, parking and release first.
+A short timeout on the first point is no substitute: it enforces the order but hands the result to a deadline.

 ### two-thread-ctor, proof-ctor-commit